DBMods/forum-extender-plus/README.md

-#forum-mod-icons
-Adds a Nyan Cat icon to the forum Super Users complete with animation, and tweaks many other aspects of the forums
+#Dropbox Forum Extender+
+Beefs up forum functionality, and makes it much easier to use

 ##How to Install
 To install the script, simply download the ZIP, and install the user.js file of your choice as a Greasemonkey plugin just like you would any other.
-Alternately, you can copy and paste the source or use the RAW link to the file.
+Alternatively, you can copy and paste the source or use the RAW link to the file.

 ##Features
+###Post Quoting
+If you need to quote someone on something, it's made easy to quote part of a post, or the whole post, and automatically get author information.

+###Easy post markup links
+The forums allow a bit of HTML markup.
+Adding this markup is now easier than ever with things like lists or links.

 ###Closed Thread Alerts
-Some themes hide closed notifications by default.
+Some bbPress themes hide closed notifications by default.
 Now, no matter the theme, closed threads will be indicated as such on the front page.

 ###Super User Icons
 Super Users, even when also Pro users, don't get icons by default.
 Fixed!
 You can now choose between tons of icons for the Super Users.